ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 **Tuple**

-Tuple's operations are similar to list, but tuple is immutable, appending or removing elements in a tuple is not allowed, and elements in a tuple are enclosed in parentheses instead of square brackets.
+Tuples' operations are similar to lists, but tuples are immutable, appending or removing elements in tuples are not allowed, and elements in tuples are enclosed in parentheses instead of square brackets.

 Examples of tuples:
 ```py